SEPCheesecakeFactory/SEP3/Documentation/ProjectDescription.md

 # Problem Statement
 ##### Main problem:
-How to provide proper digital education to people all over the world?
+How to provide proper education to people all over the world?
 ##### Sub-questions:
 How to ensure that clients are actively persuing their learning goals?
 Is there any way to fasten the learning process?